 There is something so out-of-the-ordinary about strolling through marbled museum hallways.
-The Saint Louis Art Museum—despite the ongoing construction of its new wing—remains one of the most beautiful places in St. Louis, and what's more romantic than that?
+The Saint Louis Art Museum is one of the most beautiful places in St. Louis, and what's more romantic than that?
 Admission is free, and the museum is open until 9 p.m. on Friday nights.
-Take your time, hold hands, enjoy the silence and you'll be sure to walk out a bit more cultured then you walked in.
+Take your time, hold hands, enjoy the silence and you'll be sure to walk out a bit more cultured than you walked in.

 Annie Gunn's in Chesterfield is a St. Louis dining institution.
 The welcome is warm, the atmosphere is comfortable, the menu is delicious in its simplicity, and the service is gracious.
 It's not cheap, but it's satisfying in all the right ways.

 Annie Gunn's, 16806 Chesterfield Airport Road, Chesterfield, MO, 636-532-3314

 After living and writing in St. Louis for almost 15 years, Meredith Boggess has plenty of good things to share about her adopted hometown.
 She and her husband recently welcomed their first daughter into their home on The Hill, and, despite the sleepless nights, they are still awash in that new parent glow.
 Contact Meredith at [email protected]